smartSDH: An Experimental Study of Mechanism Based Building Control

 While the VCG mechanism has many desirable properties when all participants act as rational agents, the literature of real-world implementations outside the context of auctions is limited, as we will discuss further in Section~\ref{sec:back}.
+Therefore, the purpose of this experiment is to 1) assess the feasibility of the modified VCG mechanism in the context of smart building control in group settings and 2) evaluate the effect of smartSDH on light level satisfaction, incentive satisfaction, and energy consumption across time.
+These main research objectives are delineated further in Section \ref{sec:model}.

-Furthermore, due to the application domain, minor modifications were required to implement VCG mechanisms in a real-time setting where users cannot walk away and the outside option is type-dependent; more details can be found in Section~\ref{sec:model}.
+Furthermore, due to the application domain, minor modifications were required to implement VCG mechanisms in a real-time setting where users cannot walk away and the outside option is more complicated than `non-participation'; more details can be found in Section~\ref{sec:model}.

 The rest of the paper is organized as follows.
 In Section~\ref{sec:back}, we discuss the existing literature most relevant to our work, and contextualize our contribution.
 In Section~\ref{sec:model}, we present the mathematical formalism for modeling the decision making processes of users and the formulation of the mechanism implemented by smartSDH.
 In Section~\ref{sec:method}, we outline our experimental setup.
 In Section~\ref{sec:results}, we present the statistical analysis of our experimental data.
 In Section~\ref{sec:discuss}, we discuss and interpret the results, as well as provide closing remarks summarizing our discoveries and potential avenues for future work.